Marabout: Syncretic spiritualists

 The spread in sub-Saharan Africa of the marabout's role from the 8th through 13th centuries created in some places a mixture of roles with pre-Islamic priests, local healers, and diviners.
 Thus, many fortune tellers and self-styled spiritual guides take the name marabout, something rejected by more orthodox Muslims and Sufi brotherhoods alike.
 The recent diaspora of West Africans (to Paris in particular) has brought this tradition to Europe and North America, where some marabouts advertise their services as fortune tellers.
 An eshu of Quimbanda, Marabô, is believed to have carried this esoteric and shamanic role into Brazil.
 Contemporary marabouts in Senegal advertise on television and have hot lines.

 Political influence

-Pre-French colonization
+15-18th centuries

 Marabouts have been prominent members of Wolof society since the arrival of Sufi brotherhoods from the Maghreb in the 15th century.
 Their advanced knowledge of the Quran and esteemed reputation have often allowed them to act as traders, priests, judges, or magicians in conjunction with their roles of community religious leaders.
 Additionally, because of their ability to read and write, village chiefs would frequently appoint marabouts as secretaries or advisers as a means to communicate with neighboring rulers.